LooksRare/looksrare-sdk/doc/guide.md

 First you need to convert the object returned by the API to a valid `MakerOrderWithVRS`.
 For example, the API returned object has the properties `collectionAddress` and `currencyAddress` while the contract expects the properties `collection` and `currency`.

-Once you have a valid `MakerOrderWithVRS` object, you'll need a `TakerOrder` as show below.
+Once you have a valid `MakerOrderWithVRS` object, you'll need a `TakerOrder` as shown below.

 In the following example a MakerAsk is matched with a TakerBid by calling the function `matchAskWithTakerBid` in the LooksRare Exchange.